YCChenVictor/blog-frontend/src/posts/software/database/main.md

 ## Concept

-Let's consider an example of building a database system for a blog.
-The steps:

 ### Design

 * Define problem: I need a way to manage users.
 There will be two roles, users and admins.
 Some articles are only visible to login users amd some features are only available to admins.